rtivadar/aath0.github.io/_posts/2018-04-19-atp-tennis-analysis-2006-2015-what-makes-the-greats-so-great.md

 (INSERT GRAPH)

-As you would expect, the trends here are pretty similar to the above line graph.
-Federer and Nadal both bound around 75% for much of the data.
+As you would expect, the trends here are pretty similar to the first line graph showing percent of matches won.
+Federer and Nadal both bounce around 75% for much of the data.
 This means, that for those years, both these players tended to advance about 75% of the way through a tournament before losing out.
 Andy Murray is consistently below Federer, Nadal, and Djokovic in just about every year.

 A couple of interesting observations with this plot are Federer's 2006 season and Djokovic's 2015 season.
 These seasons are commonly held as two of the most dominate season in men's professional tennis, and for good reason.
 In these years, Federer and Djokovic advanced through 90.3% and 90.8% of tournament rounds, respectively.
 These were the highest such averages for the data set.

+From the previous two line graphs, we've seen that Federer, Nadal, Djokovic, and Murray win more matches than every other player on tour, and also do so much more consistently.
+Out of the remaining eight players that make an appearance in the graphs, only Nikolay Davydenko had consecutive years with an average ranking of 5 or higher.

-overall wins to offense to defense to which players are most effecient
+overall wins to offense to defense to which players are most effecient.

 overall win pct DONE
 show avg pct rounds won line graph DONE

-show histogram of everyone (START HERE) scatterplot of percent vs total wins pct service games won scatterplot service games won vs height
+show histogram of everyone (DONE) scatterplot of percent vs total wins pct service games won scatterplot service games won vs height